Hi, I’m Dane Gonzalez.

 Have a project you want to talk about?
 Send me a message! 📟 💫

 2D Animation: I’m focused on creating more 2D animation projects and posting them to my Instagram.
 It’s always been interesting to me, and I’m looking forward to developing my skill in storyboarding, animation, & art direction at a fundamental level with cel-animation.
 My goal is to eventually work on a lot more music videos.

 Lettering: I’ve been learning and practicing lettering exclusively for years.
 I spent that time learning lettering so that I could use it for branding projects.
 Now that I’m working more on animations, I’m incorporating lettering into those projects as well.
 But even with that transition, I’ll create the stand alone lettering piece from time-to-time.

 A Long-Winded Background

-Today, I continue to work on my craft of design and lettering in order to create more engaging work.
-I also continue to look for opportunities to help my peers and other designers by sharing what I learn along the way.
+Today, I continue to work on my craft of design in order to create more engaging work.
+I also continue to look for opportunities to help others by sharing what I learn along the way.